 For the last eight years, the K-State Libraries have worked to enhance scholarly resources while dealing with a decreasing collections budget.
 At the same time, journal prices have increased at an average of about six percent annually.

 For example, from 2010 to 2018, package prices from just five major publishers have increased by over a half million dollars, or more than 25%.
-During the same timeframe, budget cuts in the Libraries have resulted in a reduction of nearly six hundred thousand dollars; this has significantly diminished the purchasing power of the Libraries, necessitating resource cancellations to maintain a balanced budget.
+During the same timeframe, budget cuts in the Libraries have resulted in a reduction of over one million dollars; this has significantly diminished the purchasing power of the Libraries, necessitating resource cancellations to maintain a balanced budget.

 As a result, we regularly evaluate which subscriptions we might need to discontinue.
 We understand that cuts do not go unnoticed and that they have a negative impact on the K-State community.